1901 E. South Campus Dr., Salt Lake City, UT 84112

 This course introduces students from various disciplines to knowledge, values, and skills for generalist social work practice.
 Special emphasis is placed on social work at the micro, mezzo, and macro levels.
 This course focuses on the planned change process and social work roles at various levels.
 It also includes content on values, ethics, and the resolution of ethical dilemmas and practice and program evaluation.

-Classes – There are three (3) non-credit class including Human Growth and Development, Social Welfare Policy, and Social Work Practice Methods.
+Classes – There are three (3) non-credit classes including Human Behavior and Social Environment, Social Welfare Policy, and Social Work Practice Methods.

-Format –The classes are designed for working professionals and is available to students in an online format, thereby allowing students to study when and where they want.
+Format –The classes are designed for working professionals and are available to students in an online format, allowing students to study when and where they want.

 Program Start Options – The classes are offered every semester—fall, spring and summer semesters.
-Classes are offered with fixed start and end dates across a traditional semester (16 week) schedule.
-Please check with the program advisor to explore your individual program of study options.
+Classes are offered with fixed start and end dates across a traditional semester schedule.

 Class Schedule – The classes are available to students in an online format, so the class schedule is conveniently available to students at any time.